 - You should schedule your COVID-19 vaccination after any routine imaging.
 If you’ve already had the vaccine, we recommend you wait six weeks for any routine breast screenings, including mammography and breast MRI.

 - If you’ve had cancer, you should ask for your COVID-19 vaccine to be administered on the opposite side of your cancer diagnosis if possible.

 - If you have any discomfort from the swelling, you can use a warm compress.
 Acetaminophen or nonsteroidal anti-inflammatory drugs may be taken to ease the discomfort.

 It’s important to know that all kinds of vaccines can cause temporary swelling of the lymph nodes, which may be a sign that the body is making antibodies in response as intended.Back to top

 How do we know the vaccines will work well in all groups?

-Are both vaccines safe for women who are pregnant or breastfeeding?
+Are COVID-19 vaccines safe for women who are trying to get pregnant, are pregnant, or breastfeeding?

 Are the vaccines safe for me if I have already had COVID-19?